 Send an E-mail

-To administer the survey and analyze the results, The Chronicle turned to ModernThink LLC, a strategic human capital consulting firm that has conducted numerous "Best Places to Work" programs, surveying hundreds of thousands of employees nationwide.
-The Great Colleges survey included a two-part assessment process: a survey administered to faculty, administrators, and professional-support staff (the ModernThink Higher Education Insight Survey©) and an institutional audit that captured demographics and workplace policies and practices from each institution.
-The primary factor in deciding whether an institution received recognition was the employee feedback collected from the faculty and staff.
+To administer the survey and analyze the results, The Chronicle turned to ModernThink LLC, a strategic human capital consulting firm that has conducted numerous “Best Places to Work” programs, surveying hundreds of thousands of employees nationwide.
+The Great Colleges survey included a two-part assessment process: a survey administered to faculty, administrators, and professional support staff (the ModernThink Higher Education Insight Survey) and an institutional audit that captured demographics and workplace policies and practices from each institution.
+The primary factor in deciding whether an institution received a Great College to Work For recognition was the employee feedback.

 Related Link: The Chronicle of Higher Education